CloudCoinConsortium/CloudCoin/CloudCoin File Formats/mind/README.md

 We will ask the user to give us two passwords that they can remember.
 We want the passwords to be long and complicated.
 Minumum of 8 charactes each is good.
 Let the user have lots of freedom but it is a good idea to see that the passwords are not in the list of 1,000 most used passwords.

 Now we mix the passwords together.
-The first password's first character is used first and then they are woven together like this:
+The first password's first character is used first and then they are woven together like this: NOTE: text to decimal is done like: https://cryptii.com/pipes/text-decimal

 ```